Famous Last Words (My Chemical Romance song): Music video

-The music video for "Famous Last Words" was released on January 11, 2007.
-It was directed by Samuel Bayer, who also directed the clip for "Welcome to the Black Parade".
-When the band were working on that song's clip, the record label requested that the band do a second music video in the same shoot to save money and effort.
-Consequentially, the clip for "Famous Last Words" was filmed immediately after "Welcome to the Black Parade", with the band and production crew only having three hours to record the video.'
-In the video, the band is seen playing in their Black Parade uniforms on the former set of the "Welcome to the Black Parade" video, which has been set ablaze while the band fights for their lives.
+The music video for "Famous Last Words" was conceived after the band's record label requested that they create a second music video in the same shoot as that of "Welcome to the Black Parade", to save money and effort.
+The video, directed by Samuel Bayer, was recorded on August 3, 2006.
+It features the band playing the song in front of the first video's burning set.'
+During the shoot, several of the band's members were injured.
+Drummer Bob Bryar suffered third degree burns to his leg from playing too close to the burning float, which caused gangrene and became infected with staphylococcus aureus.
+The infection later spread across Bryar's body, nearly causing him to die and forcing him into surgery.
+Gerard Way broke his foot when Frank Iero tackled him near the end of filming, resulting in him briefly having to use crutches to walk.'
+Additionally, Ray Toro fractured several of his fingers, which were already blistered from the extreme heat caused by the flames.

-Several members suffered from injuries while shooting for the music video.
-Drummer Bob Bryar endured significant third degree burns to his leg, which subsequently became infected with staphylococcus aureus.
-The infection later spread across his body, reaching his face and putting pressure on his brain.
-Gerard Way broke his foot while tackling Frank Iero near the end of filming, resulting in him briefly having to use crutches to walk.'
-Ray Toro fractured several of his fingers, which were already blistered from the extreme heat caused by the flames.
+The video was released on January 11, 2007.
+It has been generally well received by critics, with Hanif Willis-Abdurraqib of MTV News calling it "perhaps the album's finest moment" due to its emotional rawness and its connection to the record's mission.
+Spins Jeremy Gordon similarly noted how the music video connected to The Black Parades theme of overcoming setbacks and moving forward, highlighting Way's injury as a "blurring of the lines between real and performed pain".
+In rankings of the band's eighteen music videos, Alternative Press placed "Famous Last Words" sixth for being "stunning", while Aliya Chaudhry of Kerrang! ranked it tenth for exemplifying the band's commitment to their work.

-Credits and personnel
+Personnel

 Credits are adapted from the liner notes of The Black Parade and Apple Music.